Sutro Egyptian Collection

 What you need to know

-The collection is small but genuine: real Egyptian antiquities sitting in a university gallery far from the tourist trail.
-The mummy cases and decorated cartonnage are the highlights, covered in hieroglyphics and painted scenes depicting the afterlife.
-The everyday objects (a bone comb, a clay pot, a string of beads) are just as interesting for what they reveal about ordinary life along the Nile.
+The mummy cases and decorated cartonnage are covered in hieroglyphics and painted scenes depicting the afterlife.
+Everyday objects (a bone comb, a clay pot, beads) sit alongside the funerary pieces.

 The Global Museum is a teaching museum, so exhibitions change and the full collection isn’t always on display.
-Check ahead to confirm what’s showing.
-A visit takes 20-30 minutes.
+Check ahead.
+A visit takes 20 to 30 minutes.

 Visiting